“When everyone else is losing their heads, it is important to keep yours.” — Marie Antoinette

 Pro tip: It’s cold inside, even in the summer.

-If you'd like to tour the best Marie Antoinette sites in Paris, pin it for later.
+If you’d like to follow the Marie Antoinette Trail in Paris, pin it for later.